 I grow old ever learning many things.

-I teach four different classes about fungi to four very different audiences.
+I have taught a variety of different classes about fungi to very different audiences.
 I like my students and they generally like me; we learn a lot together.
 Feel free to contact me if you have questions about my classes.

 Mushrooms of Field and Forest